Disc📀graphy

 WITH WARM SUMMER DAYS in mind

-A REFLECTION on lost youth, life, friendship, sadness, but also hope...especially dedicated to anyone who remembers as vividly as I do David Bowie's iconic appearance on Top Of The Pops in 1972 as Ziggy Stardust singing Starman to an audience of wide-eyed teenagers whose whole idea of pop culture was about to change forever...
+A REFLECTION on lost youth, life, friendship, sadness, but also hope...especially dedicated to anyone who remembers as vividly as I do David Bowie's iconic appearance on Top Of The Pops in 1972 as Ziggy Stardust singing "Starman" to an audience of wide-eyed teenagers whose whole idea of pop culture was about to change forever...

 WITH MEMORIES of the magnificent Andalusian landscape and lifestyle and people still very much in mind and in anticipation of a return to sunnier climes.